andrachiritoiu/Minimal-Operating-System/README.md

-Storage Management Component for a Minimal Operating
+Storage Management Component for a Minimal Operating System

 Project Description:
      This project is part of the development of a minimal operating system that manages and coordinates the activities of a computing system.
 The operating system acts as an intermediary, granting application programs access to machine resources.